fmeriojdoifdsdfn/GoogleSnakeCustomSnakeColors/README.md

 # CustomSnakeColors
 Custom Colors for the Snakes

+## Enable the Mod
+paste the code from `customColors.js` into the console

 ## Enable a Flag
+paste into the console:
 ```
 window.snake.flag(
   '#rrggbb', // hex code, your first color